jonlpersson/ed-latimore/site/_posts/2022-04-07-the-tao-te-ching-19-quotes-and-big-ideas.md

 In this way, ordinary people have the ability to develop extraordinary wisdom as a result of simply surviving.
 Of course, the Taoists laid out a path for living they believe can turn anyone into a wise man or woman.

 > 1. The wise person acts without effort and teaches by quiet example.
 He accepts things as they come, creates without possessing, nourishes without demanding, and accomplishes without taking credit.
 Because he constantly forgets himself, he is never forgotten.
-> 2. In the same way, the wise person puts himself last, and thereby finds himself first; &nbsp; Holds himself outside, and thereby remains at the center; &nbsp; Abandons himself, and is thereby fulfilled.
+> 2. In the same way, the wise person puts himself last, and thereby finds himself first; Holds himself outside, and thereby remains at the center; Abandons himself, and is thereby fulfilled.
-> 3. Knowing others is intelligence; knowing the self is enlightenment. &nbsp; Conquering others is power; conquering the self is strength.
+> 3. Knowing others is intelligence; knowing the self is enlightenment.
+Conquering others is power; conquering the self is strength.
 > 4. A truly good person doesn't dwell on her goodness.
 Thus she can be good.
 A person of false goodness never forgets her goodness.
 Thus her goodness is always false.
 A truly good person does nothing, yet nothing remains undone.
 A person of false goodness is forever doing, yet everything remains forever undone.
 > 5. Those who are courageous out of daring are killed.
 Those who are courageous out of love survive.